 Your disaster recovery plan should be known to all of your managers, too.
 They should each know which customers they’re calling if there is to be a delay in your business and production.

 However, as a leader, you are going to have a lot on your plate as it is – make sure you’re not alone.
 Being able to delegate to others is key to recovery.
 If you don’t have enough people for that you may want to outsource during the recovery process.

-Disaster Recovery Plan for Digital Property
+Disaster Recovery Plan For Digital Property

 With cyber-attacks on the rise, it is time now to plan for what to do with your digital files.
 There are 4 ways to store them: